US targets Putin's daughters, Russian banks in new sanctions

 The European Commission’s proposed ban on coal imports would be the first EU sanctions targeting Russia’s lucrative energy industry over its war in Ukraine.

-EU foreign affairs chief Josep Borrell said energy was key to Russian President Vladimir Putin’s war coffers.
+EU foreign affairs chief Josep Borrell said energy was key to Putin’s war coffers.
+And because the war has pushed prices higher, Russia has benefitted from being able to sell its natural gas and oil to the rest of the world.

 “A billion euro is what we pay Putin every day for the energy he provides us since the beginning of the war.
 We have given him 35 billion euro.
 Compare that to the one billion that we have given to the Ukraine in arms and weapons,” Borrell said.

-After several European countries announced the expulsion of Russian diplomats, the European Commission proposed a fifth package of sanctions including a ban on coal imports that could be adopted as soon as Wednesday once unanimously approved by the 27-nation bloc's ambassadors.
+Deese noted that Russian inflation is running at 2% weekly, which would compound to annual inflation above 200% annually.
+He noted that the Biden administration expects Russian prices will not ultimately rise more than 200% this year.

-The United States and Western allies plan to impose a ban on all new investment in Russia.
-Among the other measures being taken against Russia are greater sanctions on its financial institutions and state-owned enterprises, and sanctions on government officials and their family members, according to White House press secretary Jen Psaki.
+While the White House has said Russia should not attend the G-20 meeting in Indonesia this November, he noted that it may drop out of the organization anyway because its economy has shrunk in size so dramatically.

-Separately, the Treasury Department moved Tuesday to block any Russian government debt payments with U.S. dollars from accounts at U.S. financial institutions, making it harder for Russia to meet its financial obligations.
+After several European countries announced the expulsion of Russian diplomats, the European Commission proposed a fifth package of sanctions including a ban on coal imports that could be adopted once unanimously approved by the 27-nation bloc's ambassadors.

 European Commission President Ursula von der Leyen said the coal ban is worth 4 billion euros ($4.4 billion) per year and that the EU has already started working on additional sanctions, including on oil imports.